Rohit2001Das/Rohit2001Das/README.md

 </h3>

-## I'm a Student, Developer, and Learner!!
+## I'm an iOS Developer, and a Learner!!

-- 👀 I’m interested in iOS Development, Frontend Development.
+- 👀 I love iOS Development, Frontend Development.
 - 🌱 I’m currently learning iOS Development
 - 📫 Learning new things and lessons everyday
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: want to be a better version of myself
-- 💞️ Fun Fact: From getting zero in computer to pleasure in development
+- 💞️ Fun Fact: From getting zero in computer to having fun in development

 <!-- Badges template - https://github.com/badges/shields -->
 ## 🙋‍♂️ Connect with me